isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution226.md

 ---
-title: Beautec Version 3 centralized version - Package (POS Set A100)
+title: Beautec system aims to simplify the tedious workflow processes of the highly complex beauty spa.
+It is an online, real-time, multi-branch ERP cum CRM system to solve operational issues.
 permalink: /productivity-solutions-grant/solutionrepo/solution226
 ---

 ### Description

-Beautec system aims to simplify the tedious workflow processes of the highly complex beauty spa.
-It is an online, real-time, multi-branch ERP cum CRM system to solve operational issues.
+200900723K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Beautec_Annex_3_CR_wef_14_Jan_2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria